 CELEBRATE 51 YEARS OF MINISTRY: How Bishop Blake Became Our Pastor

-In celebration of the 51 years of stellar, miracle-filled ministry of Presiding Bishop Charles E. Blake, Sr. and First Lady Mae L. Blake, westa.org is sharing their story of hope and resilience.
-Below, Bishop shares the inspiring story of his journey to the pulpit as Pastor of West Angeles Church of God In Christ.
+In celebration of the 51 years of stellar, miracle-filled ministry of Presiding Bishop Charles E. Blake, Sr. and First Lady Mae L. Blake, westa.org is sharing their inspiring story of hope and resilience.
+Below, Bishop talks of his journey to the pulpit as Pastor of West Angeles Church of God In Christ.

 I preached my first sermon in 1957.
 Between school terms, I traveled across the In celebration ofnation preaching revivals and attending COGIC conventions.
 When I finished college, I enrolled in graduate school at ITC, the Interdenominational Theological Center in Atlanta, GA (the same school that Elder Charles Blake, II graduated from).